RadekVyM/SimpleToolkit/docs/SimpleToolkit.Core/SafeAreaHelpers.md

 }
 ```

-The `SubscribeToSafeAreaChanges()` method requires a method (listener) of type `Action<Thickess>` as a parameter.
+The `SubscribeToSafeAreaChanges()` method requires a method (listener) of type `Action<Thickness>` as a parameter.
 The passed method is called during the call of the `SubscribeToSafeAreaChanges()` method, and then every time the safe area of the window changes.

 Subscription of the safe area changes can be canceled using the `UnsubscribeFromSafeAreaChanges()` extension method.
 This method takes as a parameter the method you want to unsubscribe: